 Tunisia is a popular destination for European holidaymakers, seeking a low cost beach vacation.
 Hammamet is the most popular destination – 1 hour drive from Tunis.
 The country is mainly French speaking.
 There was a terrorist attack in 2015 that stopped the tourist industry dead in its tracks.
 Since then, efforts have been made to improve security.
 Unfortunately, Tunisia isn’t the best place for luxury travel.
 I previously had an awful visit to the Escape Lounge in Tunis airport.
 I have nightmares thinking about the bathroom!

 I don’t have any status with Accor (owners of the Novotel brand).
 As such I didn’t get an upgrade.
-This is weird for me, as I have status with Hilton, Marriott, IHG and Taj hotels.
-I also get benefits when I book through Hyatt Prive.

 The room was functional and no more.
 The Novotel Tunis has made zero effort to buy attractive furniture or decorate the rooms.
 The room had the following features: